tleers/serverless-llm-app-factory/README.md

 * On top of that, we use no CI/CD, pre-commits, tests, anything slowing us down from deploying a first prototype or making sure our app is maintainable.
 Not recommended.

-For a comprehensive guide to LLMOps, best practices & enterprise deployment... you'll have to wait until https://github.com/tleers/servelm is completed.
+For a comprehensive guide to LLMOps, best practices & enterprise deployment... you'll have to wait until https://github.com/tleers/servelm is completed---or until someone else on the internet decides to invest their time into this :)

 ## __Reference implementations__